Is Earnest Money Refundable?

 Earnest Money Forfeiture: Common Reasons to Avoid It

-Earnest money can be lost if a buyer faces the following situations.
+The buyer can lose the earnest money if he faces the following situations.
 While buying a home, ensure you don’t accidentally drive away sellers by driving away your earnest money.

 Having spent more time in an area, you may dislike it.
 Or, your home sale might fall through, hindering your ability to buy another one.
 Or, you might come across another house that sounds perfect.

-The deposit will be lost if you decide to terminate the sale.
+You will lose the deposit if you decide to terminate the sale.
 This money goes to the seller so that they can relist and show the home again.
 Making an offer on the house requires knowing whether it’s the right property for you.
 The following tips will help you find the home you want:

-- A mid-budget house is best – so make sure the price is within your budget.
+• A mid-budget house is best, so ensure the price is within your budget.

 Due to the competitive market, many homes sell through bidding wars.
 Buyers often feel compelled to make an offer, which could lead some to buy homes they don’t want to find a place to rent.